No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 Fiber over Z₂
     ↓ σ₃
 Fiber over Z₃
     ↓ ...

+NL: turtle → reptile → animal → ...
 ```

-**Universal Product Perspective:**
+**Universal Product Perspective:**</br>
-At each stage, the application of σₙ corresponds to forming a semantic projection from Fiber over Zₙ₋₁ to Fiber over Zₙ.
+At each stage, the application of σₙ corresponds to forming a conceptual projection from Fiber over Zₙ₋₁ to Fiber over Zₙ.

 The entire ladder:
 ```
 Lan_{σₙ} ∘ ... ∘ Lan_{σ₃} ∘ Lan_{σ₂} ∘ Lan_{σ₁}
 ```
-can be viewed as constructing a universal semantic product of the sequence:
+can be viewed as constructing a universal conceptual product of the sequence:

 Π_{i=1..n} Lan_{σᵢ}(Fiber over Zᵢ₋₁) → Fiber over Zₙ

 Interpretation:
-  Each Lan_{σᵢ} acts as a projection arrow into the "semantic product space" being constructed across the ladder.
+  Each Lan_{σᵢ} acts as a projection arrow into the "conceptual product space" being constructed across the ladder.

-  The resulting shifting corresponds to a universal morphic cone whose colimit aligns the entire sequence into the semantic flow under Zₙ.
+  The resulting shifting corresponds to a universal morphic cone whose colimit aligns the entire sequence into the conceptual flow under Zₙ.

 **Diagram (Universal Product View):**
 ```